Skip to main content

 • Current mailing address and contact information.

-• Your full legal name and any aliases
+• Your full legal name and any aliases used

-• Reason for replacement and supporting evidence
+• Reason for requesting a replacement document

 • The photocopy, fax, or scan must be of the original document containing the handwritten ink signature